-Post-traumatic stress disorder (PTSD) is a trauma and stressor-related disorder anxiety disorder that develops after a traumatic event.
+Post-traumatic stress disorder (PTSD) is a mental health issue that often starts after a shocking event.
 PTSD has also been called "shell shock" or "battle fatigue."

 - Physical assault

 - Natural disaster such as earthquakes, hurricanes, or fires

 - Sexual abuse

 - Motor vehicle accidents

 Changes in the brain after injury may be linked to PTSD.